 Ice cream is the worst of all.
 Some ice creams will use the fat from scraps from slaughter houses.
 Cooked tallow, suet, and lard are in commercial ice cream.
 According to Nature’s Path magazine, ‘retail store ice cream manufacturers in the US are not required by law to list the additives used in the manufacture of their product’.
 Consequently, today most ice creams are synthetic from start to finish.
 Even if you found a ‘real’ ice cream that does not use any chemical additives, you are still ingesting the fat from animal’s milk which will wreak havoc on your digestive system, as we have just learned.
 It will also interfere with your immune process, as our earlier literature review showed.

 This is normally the section where people would tell you all about Almond Milk or Soy Milk and various alternatives that are going to keep you satisfied and happy.
 Not me.
-I want you to get well from your chronic Rheumatoid Arthritis, so advising any of the above is not helping you at all.
-In another article, I’ll talk about fat and how the scientific research shows that all foods that are high in fat can aggravate Rheumatoid Arthritis symptoms.
+I want you to get well from your chronic Rheumatoid Arthritis and to have the perfect Rheumatoid Arthritis Diet so advising any of the above is not helping you at all.
 Almond Milk AND Soy Milk are better than cows milk (because everything is), yet both too high in fat for someone with RA to make dramatic improvements to their health.
 Someone with RA needs to take their health VERY seriously and should drink only water for a few weeks and watch their condition improve.
 The second oldest woman recently died at age 116 years old and her health tip was ‘make water your only drink’.
 She and I think the same.
 I don’t think I’d be pain free from this horrible disease if I hadn’t started by eliminated milk.
 And you should start your new journey towards wellness by doing the same.
 You’ll never look back, I promise!